CosmanAgraz/Sequelize-Tutorial-2021/README.md

 This module handles routing.
 In other words, it specifies endpoints for GET, POST, PUT, PATCH, DELETE, etc requests.

 ## Consign
 This module handles importing modules automatically from a specified directory.
+This is not really necessary, but it makes importing modules much less of a headache.

 ## Sqlite3
 Local storage database.
 Great for local development, prototyping, but also a viable alternative to small projects without the need to spend $10/mo for a dedicated database or a VM.
 Sqlite3 has problems installing in Node v14.
 Make sure you update npm.
 If the issue presists, downgrade node version, or run: `npm install node-gyp -g node-gyp` and build from source using: `npm install --build-from-source`.
 Things will probably change in the future like all Javascript libs, so good luck :')